SPARK Evening Programming

-That moment when a spark of curiosity ignites—Osher at Towson University gets it.
-SPARK is a new evening series that explores fun and intriguing topics.
+SPARK is an evening series that explores fun and intriguing topics.
 It’s the perfect opportunity for curious minds, empty nesters, and retirees to explore topics in a relaxed environment.

-The next SPARK series will take place in fall 2022.
 Each course meets once per week on TU’s campus for a total of six sessions per course.
+See course info below for complete details

-Classes are taught by some of Baltimore’s top subject matter experts, including TU faculty.
+Classes are taught by some of Baltimore’s top subject matter experts.

 Instructor: Jack Burkert, senior museum educator, Baltimore Museum of Industry